-The species characterizing this biotope occur on rock and would be sensitive to the removal of the habitat.
-However, extraction of rock substratum is considered unlikely and this pressure is considered to be 'Not relevant' to hard substratum habitats.
+The species characterizing this biotope are epifauna or epiflora occurring on rock and would be sensitive to the removal of the habitat.
+However, the biotope is dominated by boulders and cobbles on bedrock with pebbles and finer fractions (i.e. gravel, sand, and shell) between the boulders and cobbles.
+Therefore, extraction of rock substratum is considered unlikely and this pressure is considered to be 'Not relevant' to hard substratum habitats.